Murillo/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
-This is a sample example of a artificial neural networks using Perceptron
+This is a sample example of artificial neural networks.

+* Perceptron